 Choosing a digital piano or a keyboard could be a thing that people really struggle with, especially for beginners.
-Perhaps you are not sure the difference between these two and which one suit your needs better.
+Perhaps you are not sure the difference between these two and which one suits your needs better.

 The main difference between digital pianos and keyboards will be explained.
 Have a look at digital piano vs keyboard and then choose your favorite one!